microsoft/fast/sites/website/src/docs/design-systems/fast-frame.md

 :::important

 At present, there is a minor typing bug across all the style and template functions, so you will need to cast the second argument as follows `${buttonStyles(ctx, def as any)}`.
-This issue will be fixed in an upcoming release.
+[We have tracked this issue](https://github.com/microsoft/fast/issues/5047) and are planning a fix soon.

 :::
 ```